-Another example of a brilliant use of green is Burne-Jones’s Green Summer:
+Another example of a brilliant use of green is Burne-Jones’ Green Summer.

 For me, this painting invokes twilight in a secluded wood and perhaps a secretive camaraderie among the women.
 We see them from the perspective of an outsider, maybe we can eavesdrop.
 But I don’t think that we could be invited to become one of them.
 There is something otherworldly about them–you do not want to intrude or interrupt.

 All of the previous examples are uses of green either in nature or related to human women.
 In Mortal Love, I think the author’s intention is to show that the green girl in question is supernatural and set apart, not human.

-The image above is from Disney’s Fantasia 2000.
-I am an avid listener of classical music.
-I spent hours listening to it as a child and imagining my own stories to accompany the music.
-Stravinsky’s Firebird Suite is one of my personal favorites and I like the way it was animated in Fantasia 2000.
 The forest, destroyed by fire, is given new life by the spirit pictured above.
 I’m not sure if she’s intended to be Mother Nature, or a fairy, or a physical embodiment of renewal, but as I have mentioned before, when I see things, I always find a way to relate it to Pre-Raphaelite art.
-You won’t be surprised when I tell you that the green girl in Fantasia made me think of Ferdinand Lured by Ariel:
+You won’t be surprised when I tell you that the green girl in Fantasia made me think of Ferdinand Lured by Ariel.